MSSE Degree Program

 *MSSE 501 is the only core course not required to be taken sequentially, however, it must be taken prior to MSSE 509.
 MSSE 504, 505, 509, 575 are designed to be taken sequentially, without breaks, and scheduled so that you end with MSSE 575 Capstone Symposium in your final summer of the program.

-Students may take a maximum of nine credits as a non-degree seeking graduate student (someone not yet admitted to the degree program) and upon admissions, transfer into a graduate program of study.
+If they do not have the prerequisites required to gain admission, students have the option to take up to nine credits as a non-degree seeking graduate student (someone not yet admitted to the degree program) and then transfer into a graduate program of study.

 Online Course Logistics